Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 | **rainbow_onbubbleownaffiliationchanged** | Fired when a user changes the user connected affiliation with a bubble |
 | **rainbow_onbubbleinvitationreceived** | Fired when an invitation to join a bubble is received |

-Full list is available at [here](https://hub.openrainbow.com/#/documentation/doc/sdk/node/api/events)
+Full list for STS Version is available at [here](https://hub.openrainbow.com/#/documentation/doc/sdk/node/sts/api/events) Full list for LTS Version is available at [here](https://hub.openrainbow.com/#/documentation/doc/sdk/node/lts/api/events)

 ## Instant Messaging